DavidFowler/flank-demo/README.md

 # Step 1: Start the data stream

+You have two choice below to create a sensor data stream; NiFi or command line.

 ## Nifi (optional)

-*You can use NiFi to create the sensor stream or connect via ssh and start a generator script via console (see below).*
+*You can use NiFi to create the sensor stream or connect via ssh and start a generator script via console.*

 Download this NiFi template file and replace the 3 instances of 52.48.192.20 with you VM IP.
-Alternatively you can import the template as is then update the IPs of your processors in the designer as well as the record reader and writer, to reflect your elastic IP/your cluster's IP.
+Alternatively you can import the template as is then update the IPs of your processors in the designer as well as the record reader and writer, to reflect your cluster's IP.

 [20220622_083349_Streaming-Demo_NiFi_Flow.xml](assets/20220622_083349_Streaming-Demo_NiFi_Flow.xml)